-Persons who seek appointment of counsel pursuant to Rule 8.851of the California Rules of Court must obtain the necessary application form from the clerk of the Criminal Division and file the completed forms .
+Persons who seek appointment of counsel pursuant to Rule 8.851\of the California Rules of Court must obtain the necessary application form from the clerk of the Criminal Division and file the completed forms-.

-Rule 2.10 amended January 1, 2019; adopted effective January 1, 1997; amended and renumbered effective July 1, 2010;.
+Rule 2.10 amended for typographical corrections January 1, 2019effective July 1, 2023; adopted effective January 1, 1997; amended and renumbered effective July 1, 2010; amended effective January 1, 2019.